smashedtoatoms/aoc2021/README.md

 legitimately different enough that I can't just force myself through it like I can with most new languages I learn.

+I got to day 12 this year before calling it.
+I don't have enough time in my day to do this, work, music, side-projects, etc.  I have decided that this one isn't going to make the cut.
+I feel appropriately guilty.

 ## How To Dev in Common Lisp

 ### Prerequisites